alexmacarthur/steppp/README.md

 Steppp(element);
 ```

-#### Moving Forward & Backward

-Attach `data-steppp-forward` and `data-steppp-backward` attributes to elements in order to move those respective directions.
+Attach `data-steppp-forward` and `data-steppp-backward` attributes to elements in order to move those respective directions:

 ```html
 <div id="steppp">